seejohnrun/seejohnrun.github.io/_posts/2011-02-16-static-codeigniter-model.markdown

   _yoast_wpseo_opengraph-description: ''
   _yoast_wpseo_google-plus-description: ''
 ---
 I wrote a post a few days ago about a new change in CodeIgniter Reactor, which allows people to <a href="http://seejohncode.com/2011/02/12/codeigniter-model-instances">clean up their models</a>.
-Today I m going to go a bit further and talk about how we can use static context to really make our models awesome.
+Today I'm going to go a bit further and talk about how we can use static context to really make our models awesome.
 Lets look at the same example as in the last post, but implemented a little differently:

 ``` php
 <?php